Learn the Signs That Indicate You Need Pump Truck Services

 We should note that housing damage, such as a cracked case, is one of the most significant problems with PTO pumps.
 Don’t risk catastrophic damage to your tank trailer from neglecting signs of housing damage.
 If untreated, you face oil loss and eventual transmission failure.

-Rely on White Tank & Truck Repair for Fast, Reliable, and Certified Pump Truck Services
+Rely on White Tank & Truck Repair for Fast, Reliable, Certified Pump Truck Services

-For nearly four decades, White Tank & Truck Repair has been the trucking industry’s go-to source for pump truck services in Missouri, Kansas, and southern Illinois.
-Our team of R stamped technicians specialize in various truck services, installations, and state and federal compliance testing.
+White Tank & Truck Repair has been the trucking industry’s go-to source for pump truck services in Missouri, Kansas, and southern Illinois for nearly four decades.
+Our team of R-stamped technicians specialize in various truck services, installations, and state and federal compliance testing.

 We keep a large inventory of standard and hard-to-find parts to help ensure our clients face as little downtime as possible when undergoing tank, PTO, or vane pump repairs.
-The next time you find yourself in need of maintenance, don’t search “pump truck repair near me.”
+The next time you need maintenance, don’t search “pump truck repair near me.”
 Head to White Tank & Truck Repair today.